JGarza189/oncological-modeling/Scripts/oncology_model_outline.md

 grid on;
 ```

-## Customization Using Various Parameters

-This script can also be re-ran  with a new set of parameters and initial conditions:

-- Parameters and initial conditions can be redefined based either on data taken from the literature or our own experimental data.
-- The system is solved again with `ode45`.
-- A combined plot is created (using `hold on`) to display all three variables on the same axes, along with a legend.
-- An annotation box shows the system of equations.

 ## ODE Functions

-At the end of the script, the function `systemODEs` is defined to compute the derivatives:

 ```matlab
 function dydt = systemODEs(t, y, a1, b, a2, alpha1, r1, r2, I0, h, mu, beta1, c, d, alpha2, beta2)